 Due to the nature of horse riding, accidents that occur can result in severe injuries, which can often cause long-term debilitation.
 If you have suffered an injury following an accident relating to equestrianism, Farleys Solicitors can help you make a claim for compensation.

 For a free initial discussion about a potential horse riding injury claim, call a no win no fee personal injury solicitor on 0125 460 6090.
-Alternatively, you can contact us by email and a solicitor will contact you to discuss initiating a claim.

 Types of Horse Riding Accidents

 Due to the active nature of horse riding and the fact that it involves large, unpredictable animals, the sport does carry a significant element of risk.
 Furthermore, injuries can be sustained not only by horse riders themselves but also those involved in the care of horses and even by spectators at equestrian events.

 Horse riding injuries can range from small sprains and bruises to very serious injuries such as: